joergkrause/nyaf/docs/md/babel.md

 }
 ```

-This assumes you sources are in the folder _./src_.
+This assumes your sources are in the folder _./src_.
 Adjust the settings according your needs.

 ### Project Dependencies